 Materiality refers to information that would be relevant to an examiner examining a patent application.
 In the event that a patent owner withheld material information from a patent examiner during examination with an intent to deceive, the patent owner may be charged with inequitable conduct and the patent unenforceable.

-Inequitable conduct is a charge made by defendants in a patent infringement lawsuit to avoid liability for infringement of a patent.
+Updated: January 20, 2022 Inequitable conduct is a charge made by defendants in a patent infringement lawsuit to avoid liability for infringement of a patent.
 Inequitable conduct occurs when an applicant or someone associated with the filing of a patent application misleads a patent examiner that it warrants the court to make the patent unenforceable.
-Over a period of time, the courts have reduced … [Read more...]
+Over a period of … [Read more...]